-- The module type, see "Support for Module Types" on page 2-10 - Commands, see "Command Types for Deploy and Update" on page 2-9
+- The module type, see Section 2.6.3, "Support for Module Types" - Commands, see Section 2.6.2, "Command Types for Deploy and Update"

-The WebLogicTargetType class, which is not required by the J2EE Deployment API standard (JSR-88), enumerates the different types of deployment targets supported by WebLogic Server.
+The WebLogicTargetType class, which is not required by the J2EE Deployment API standard (JSR-88, see http://java.sun.com/j2ee/tools/deployment/index.jsp), enumerates the different types of deployment targets supported by WebLogic Server.
 This class does not extend a javax deployment class.
-See "Support for all WebLogic Server Target Types" on page 2-10.
+See Section 2.6.4, "Support for all WebLogic Server Target Types".

-Command Types for Deploy and Update
+2.6.2 Command Types for Deploy and Update